Meat floss: Production and styles

-Meat floss is made by stewing finely cut pork, chicken or beef (though other meats may be used) in a sweetened mixture of soy sauce and various spices until individual muscle fibers can be easily torn apart.
-This happens when the water-insoluble collagen that holds the muscle fibers of the meat together has been converted into water-soluble gelatine.
+Meat floss is made by stewing lean meat finely cut along the grain in a broth until the meat is very tender and individual muscle fibers can be teased apart.
+This happens when the water-insoluble collagen that holds the muscle fibers of the meat together has been converted into water-soluble gelatin.
+The meat is then separated from the broth and shredded into fibrous strips.
+It is then added back into the broth which is enriched with soy sauce, sugar, fennel, ginger, rice wine or other ingredients.
+The mixture is then cooked at low heat and stirred continuously until the floss is dried.

-There are two styles of meat floss, which differ in whether oil is added during the last process of production.
-The Jiangsu style rousong is dry-cooked and the product is slightly chewy, while the Fujian style bak hu is fried with oil and the product is mildly crispy.
+There are different regional styles of meat floss, which differ in whether oil is added during the last process of production.
+Jiangsu style rousong is dry-cooked and the product is slightly chewy, while Fujian style bak hu is fried with oil and the product is mildly crispy.
 5 kg of meat will usually yield about 1 kg of floss.

+Taiwanese pork floss is made by cutting pork along the muscle fibers then boiling it for around 80 minutes to reduce moisture and soften collagen.
+The meat is then pressed into a paddle to loosen fibers, then transferred to a gas-fired frypan with mechanical scrapers to aid in drying and reducing the meat into long fibers.
+Sucrose, dehydrated starch and salt is then added at a specific time and ratio to enhance flavor and texture without hindering moisture removal.
+Once the desired consistency and dryness is obtained, the floss is stored briefly at room temperature and reheated in the scraping-frypan.

 Variations

 Fish can also be made into floss (魚鬆; yú sōng), though initial stewing is not required due to the low collagen and elastin content of fish meat.
 Rabbit and duck floss can also be found in China.

-In Muslim-majority Indonesia and Malaysia, beef or chicken floss is the most popular variant, commonly called abon in Indonesian and serunding in Malay.
-In Malaysia, serunding is a popular delicacy during Ramadan and Eid al-Fitr.
+In Muslim-majority Indonesia and Malaysia, beef or chicken floss is the most popular variant, commonly called abon in Indonesian and serunding (also spelled serondeng) in Malay.
+In Malaysia, serunding is often served during Ramadan and Eid.

+In Nigeria, beef, goat or other meats are processed into a similar meat floss called dambu nama.